ApuBhowmick/Concept-of-Data-Science/README.md

 - **Worst Case**: Could occur if all insertions go into one branch (e.g., inserting sorted or very similar words), resulting in a degenerate structure.
 - **Current Focus**: This benchmarking simulates average performance.
 However, the included theoretical complexity analysis outlines expected behavior under both ideal and degenerate conditions.

+## Discussion

+### Overall Trends

+Both insertion and search times increase with the number of words, as expected in a growing data structure.
+Running the benchmarks on the KU Leuven HPC infrastructure results in a cleaner performance profile compared to local runs, as it minimizes interference from background processes.

+### Insert vs. Search

+Insertion times are consistently higher than search times across all sample sizes.
+This is expected, as inserting a word involves not only traversing the tree but also potentially creating new nodes and modifying the structure.
+In contrast, searching only requires traversal of existing nodes.

+### Near-Linear Growth

+For sample sizes ranging from *5,000 to 50,000 words, both insert and search times exhibit a near-linear growth trend.
+This observation is consistent with the theoretical average-case complexity of **O(L + log N)*, where:

+- *L* is the average length of the word.
+- *N* is the number of nodes in the tree.

+Although the logarithmic term (log N) implies sub-linear scaling, the dominant factor for this dataset (using words from corncob_lowercase.txt) appears to be the character comparisons involved, influenced primarily by word length (L).
+The tree’s structure, which efficiently shares common prefixes, helps maintain this relatively smooth scaling behavior.

+### Efficiency

+The Ternary Search Tree shows strong practical efficiency for string-based operations.
+Even at the maximum tested size of *50,000 words*:
+- Total *search time* remains under *0.3 seconds*.
+- Total *insertion time* stays just over *0.5 seconds*.

+These results highlight the TST’s suitability for applications that require fast, scalable dictionary-like lookups and insertions.